vhulden/bossesunion/ngram/readme.md

 Does it say something about how people conceptualized the United States, or is it just language change?
 (The graph is from a 2012 [article in the Atlantic](https://www.theatlantic.com/technology/archive/2012/10/bigger-better-google-ngrams-brace-yourself-for-the-power-of-grammar/263487/) by Ben Zimmer, and while that article seems to have lost its images, you can still find it in a [later blog post](https://languagelog.ldc.upenn.edu/nll/?p=8472) by Zimmer.)

-Finally, the *kinds* of books in Google Books tend to skew toward academic-scientific literature, and --- of particular interest to a historian --- published books do not necessarily reflect hot current events topics, at least not immediately.
+Finally, the *kinds* of books in Google Books tend to skew toward academic-scientific literature, and &mdash; of particular interest to a historian &mdash; published books do not necessarily reflect hot current events topics, at least not immediately.

 For more discussions on caveats, see e.g. [this 2015 article in Wired! magazine](https://www.wired.com/2015/10/pitfalls-of-studying-language-with-google-ngram/) that also contains handy links to some more academic papers on the topic.